sitcomlab/IVE/install.md

 # 5. Documentation

-* If you want to contribute to this documentation, you need to install Jekyll ([https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/)) your local machine.
-Attention: Jekyll is not officially supported by Windows.
+* If you want to contribute to this documentation, you need to install Jekyll ([https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/)) on your local machine. **Attention**: Jekyll is not officially supported by Windows.
 Please follow the instructions on their website.
 * Switch to the `gh-pages` branch in your local repository:

 ```
 git checkout gh-pages
 ```

-* Run Jekylls-built-in-server with the following command (run it with `sudo`, if you don't have permission):
+* Run Jekylls built-in-server with the following command (run it with `sudo`, if you don't have permission):

 ```
 jekyll serve